leoAshu/git-essentials/README.md

     // -u ensures the remote branch gets tracked git push -u origin <branch>

+> Note:
+> `git push` is also used to push changes to remote repo
+> if the remote branch is being tracked, need not mention branch name

 ### Clone a remote repository:

     // makes a copy of the remote repo locally